CoderAcademy-DEV-MERN-Group/DEV1003-Assessment03/README.md

 ### `vite`

 - **Industry Relevance:**
-  - Vite is a production bundler and it is an increasingly popular modern build tool for front-end development due to its speed and efficiency.
-It is widely adopted in the industry for its ability to provide a fast development experience with features for developers to learn and experiment building with more efficiently.
+- Vite is a production bundler and it is an increasingly popular build tool for modern front-end web development due to its speed and efficiency.
+It is widely adopted in the industry for its leading performance and ability to provide instant dev server startup for a faster development experience.
+It is used by large leading companies such as Google, Apple and Microsoft.

 - **Purpose & Usage:**
   - Vite is used as the build tool and development server for our React application.
-It provides a fast and efficient development environment with features like hot module replacement (HMR) for effiency during development as it updates code in the browser almost instantly and requires minimal configuration for most React apps.
+It provides a fast and efficient development environment with features like hot module replacement (HMR) for efficiency during development as it updates code in the browser almost instantly.

 - **Why it’s important:**
-  - It is optimised for modern JavaScript and leverages native ES modules in the browser, resulting in faster build times and improved performance compared to traditional bundlers.
+  - It is optimised for modern JavaScript and leverages native ES modules in the browser during development and eliminates bundling delays therefore resulting in faster build times and improved performance compared to traditional bundlers.
-  - @vitejs/plugin-react (React Fast Refresh).
+  - It is configured with `@vitejs/plugin-react` for React Fast Refresh support.
+  - It works with minimal configuration required for most React apps.

 - **Comparisons:**
-  - **Webpack:** Webpack is a widely used module bundler that offers extensive configuration options and a rich plugin ecosystem.
-However, it can be slower during development due to its bundling process.
-Vite, in comparison provides a much faster development experience by leveraging native ES modules and offering instant server start times making it a more preferred and efficient option for our React application.
+  - **Webpack:** Webpack is also a widely used module bundler that offers extensive configuration options and an extensive plugin ecosystem, which makes it a good option suited for complex enterprise applications.
+However, it requires a lot of configuration and can be slower during development build time due to its bundling process.
+Vite, in comparison provides a much more suitable option for our project build because of its faster development experience with instant server start times and also minimal configuration setup required, therefore making it a more ideal and efficient option for our React application.

+  - **Create React App:** Create React App (CRA) is another popular tool for bootstrapping React applications with a zero configuration setup.
+However, CRA can be slower during development due to its bundling process and lacks some of the advanced features that Vite offers, such as faster hot module replacement (HMR) and faster build times.
+With Vite's modern architecture and optimal performance with development, this makes it more of a preferred choice based on efficiency importance.

 - **License:** MIT License

 ---